 Turf Management & Agronomy Field Sales – Bedford, Franklin, Campbell & Pittsylvania Counties

 John was raised on a dairy farm in Lynchburg, VA.
 He obtained his Associate in Business Management Degree from Central Virginia Community College and has served the agriculture industry for over 28 years.
 He has continued his education in the areas of Nutrient Management Planning from the State of Virginia, Dairy Nutrition from Penn State (Cargill), Agronomy from Virginia Tech and University of Maryland, and Sports Turf Management from Virginia Tech.
 He is a Certified Crop Advisor (CCA).
 He works out of the Bedford location assisting with agronomy operations in southern Virginia as well as sports turf management at local high schools.
 He also provides nutritional assistance to dairy farms in the Bedford, Franklin, Campbell and Pittsylvania county areas.

-Currently, as an Agronomy Field Representative at Augusta Co-op, Colton performs many tasks in his role, including crop scouting, solution recommendations, variety selection, crop planning and much more.
+Currently, as an Agronomy Field Representative, Alex performs many tasks, including crop scouting, crop recommendations, hay and pasture management recommendations, customer service and much more.